jasp-stats/jasp-desktop/Docs/development/guide-option-names.md

 - `ci`: confidence (or credible) interval checkbox
 - `ciLevel`: confidence (or credible) level of the confidence (credible) interval
 - `se`: standard error
-- `pi`: prediction interval
+- `predictionInterval`: prediction interval
-- `piLevel`: confidence level of a prediction interval
+- `predictionIntervalLevel`: confidence level of a prediction interval
 - `dependent`: for specifying the dependent variable
 - `fixedFactors`: for specifying Fixed Factors variable list
 - `randomFactors`: for specifying Random Factors variable list
 - `covariates`: for specifying covariates
 - `weights`: variable specifying weights
 - `terms`: for specifying terms (allowing interactions).
 This can be combined with what the terms relate to, e.g., `modelTerms`, `marginalMeansTerms`, `plotTerms`, etc.
 - `naAction`: name for an option that specifies the action to take with missing values.
-The option arguments can be for example, `pairwise` for pairwise deletion, `listwise` for listwise deletion, `perAnalysis` for deleting per analysis, `perDependent` for deleting per dependent variable.
+The option values can be for example, `pairwise` for pairwise deletion, `listwise` for listwise deletion, `perAnalysis` for deleting per analysis, `perDependent` for deleting per dependent variable, so that the analysis can be called as `analysis(..., naAction = "pairwise")`, for example.
 - `alternative`: name for the option specifying the alternative hypothesis.
-This is to ensure consistency with base R.
+This is to ensure consistency with base R. Typical values of this option would be `greater`, `less`, `two.sided` for consistency with base R functions.
 - `testValue`: name for the option specifying the test value
 - `vovkSellke`: name for the Vovk-Sellke maximum p-ratio checkbox
 - `bootstrap`: checkbox for enabling bootstrapping